Adapting Large Language Models for Character-based Augmentative and Alternative Communication: Private test set details

 \subsection{Written test set}

 We obtained compositions by crowdsourced workers collected by \citet{vertanen_complementing}.
 With the exception of a table of examples and the text from the AAC condition in Experiment 1, these novel compositions were never publicly available.
-Workers were asked to imagine they were writing on a mobile device and to invent a ``fictitious but plausible message''.
+Workers were asked to imagine they were writing on a mobile device and that they should invent a ``fictitious but plausible message''.
 We used the data from condition \textsc{Compose} in Experiment 1, both conditions in Experiment 2, and the \textsc{Compose} condition in Experiment 3.
 See \citet{vertanen_complementing} for further details.

 We reviewed workers' text using a semi-automated process.
 We expanded abbreviations, corrected spelling and grammar errors, and split compositions into sentences.
-If we could not determine a worker's intended text, we dropped the composition.
-We lowercased text and stripped end-of-sentence punctuation, dashes, and commas.
-We dropped sentences containing other characters (e.g.~numbers). \cref{table_written_examples} shows some examples from the test set.
-We subsequently removed these sentences as well as those appearing in \citet{vertanen_complementing} from the test set.
+If we could not determine a worker's intended text, we dropped the composition. \cref{table_written_examples} shows some examples from the test set.
+We subsequently removed these sentences as well as those appearing in tables in \citet{vertanen_complementing} from the test set.
 We also removed any sentences containing potentially identifiable information.

 We took only the unique compositions from a given worker.
 We only used workers who rated their English ability as native.
 We assigned each unique worker an anonymous number.
 A total of 227 unique workers were in our dataset.
-We made a development and test set from the even and odd numbered participants respectively.
-Our development and test sets contained 1,348 lines (8,645 words) and 1,347 lines (9,044 words) respectively.
+We made a dev and test set from the even and odd numbered participants respectively.
+For the purposes of the experiments conducted here, we lowercased text and stripped end-of-sentence punctuation, dashes, and commas.
+We dropped sentences containing other characters (e.g.~numbers).
+Our dev and test sets contained 1,348 lines (8,645 words) and 1,347 lines (9,044 words) respectively.